BartoszJarocki/BartoszJarocki/README.md

 I created products like [consultly.com](https://consultly.com), [monito.dev](https://monito.dev), and more.
 You can learn more about me by visiting [my personal website](https://jarocki.me).

 I'm currently looking for new opportunities.
 If you'd like to work with me, [write me an email](mailto:bartosz.jarocki@hey.com).
+Experiment: you can work with me by subscribing to my services [at outlier.agency](https://outlier.agency) website.